robert-hh/Micropython-Editor/README.md

 ## Description

-A small text editor written in Python running on PYBoard, WiPy 1, the pycom.io modules like WipPy 2, Lopy, SiPy, ESP8266 modules and teensy 3.5/3.6, allowing to edit files locally.
+A small text editor written in Python running on PYBoard, WiPy1, the pycom.io modules like WipPy 2, Lopy, SiPy, FiPy, ESP8266 modules, teensy 3.5/3.6 and the MaixPy, allowing to edit files locally.
 It is based on the editor widget of pfalcon at
- <https://github.com/pfalcon/pyedit.> I ported it to PyBoard, WiPy 1,
+ <https://github.com/pfalcon/pyedit.> I ported it to PyBoard, WiPy1,
  ESP8266, Teensy, ESP32 and the Pycom.io devices, and added a few functions:

 - Use sys.stdin.read() and sys.stdout.write() for input and output of the Micropython version.